AdobeDocs/campaign-classic.it-IT/help/web/using/about-web-applications.md

 Le applicazioni Web in Adobe Campaign consentono di accedere alle seguenti funzionalità:

 * Creazione di moduli con più pagine.
-Per ulteriori informazioni, consultare questa [pagina](../../web/using/about-web-forms.md).
+For more on this, refer to this [page](../../web/using/about-web-forms.md).
 * Gestione multilingue dei sondaggi con uno strumento di traduzione integrato.
-Per ulteriori informazioni, consultare questa [pagina](../../web/using/translating-a-web-application.md).
+For more on this, refer to this [page](../../web/using/translating-a-web-application.md).
 * Interfaccia grafica per la gestione delle pagine, layout a più colonne.
-Per ulteriori informazioni, consultare questa [pagina](../../web/using/designing-a-web-application.md).
+For more on this, refer to this [page](../../web/using/designing-a-web-application.md).
 * Personalizzazione del rendering e posizione del campo.
-Per ulteriori informazioni, consultare questa [pagina](../../web/using/editing-content.md#adding-personalization-content).
+For more on this, refer to this [page](../../web/using/editing-content.md#adding-personalization-content).
 * Visualizzazione condizionale dei campi del sondaggio in base alle risposte.
-Per ulteriori informazioni, consultare questa [pagina](../../web/using/form-rendering.md#defining-fields-conditional-display).
+For more on this, refer to this [page](../../web/using/form-rendering.md#defining-fields-conditional-display).
 * Visualizzazione casuale delle domande.
-Per ulteriori informazioni, consultare questa [pagina](../../web/using/building-a-survey.md#adding-questions).
+For more on this, refer to this [page](../../web/using/building-a-survey.md#adding-questions).
 * Visualizzazione della pagina condizionale.
-Per ulteriori informazioni, consultare questa [pagina](../../web/using/defining-web-forms-page-sequencing.md#conditional-page-display).
+For more on this, refer to this [page](../../web/using/defining-web-forms-page-sequencing.md#conditional-page-display).
 * Controllo delle informazioni prima della convalida in base al tipo di dati previsto (numero, indirizzo e-mail, data, ecc.) e i campi obbligatori.
-Per ulteriori informazioni, consultare questa [pagina](../../web/using/form-rendering.md#defining-control-settings).
+For more on this, refer to this [page](../../web/using/form-rendering.md#defining-control-settings).
 * Inviti e-mail o notifiche.
-Per ulteriori informazioni, consultare questa [pagina](../../web/using/publishing-a-web-form.md#delivering-a-form-via-email).
+For more on this, refer to this [page](../../web/using/publishing-a-web-form.md#delivering-a-form-via-email).
 * Personalizzazione dei messaggi di errore e di fine.
-Per ulteriori informazioni, consultare questa [pagina](../../web/using/defining-web-forms-properties.md#setting-up-an-error-page).
+For more on this, refer to this [page](../../web/using/defining-web-forms-properties.md#setting-up-an-error-page).
 * Utilizzo di immagini, video, collegamenti ipertestuali, captcha, ecc.
-Per ulteriori informazioni, consultare questa [pagina](../../web/using/editing-content.md).
+For more on this, refer to this [page](../../web/using/editing-content.md).
 * Monitoraggio delle risposte in tempo reale.
-Per ulteriori informazioni, consultare questa [pagina](../../web/using/publish--track-and-use-collected-data.md#response-tracking).
+For more on this, refer to this [page](../../web/using/publish--track-and-use-collected-data.md#response-tracking).

 Il modulo di creazione **sondaggio** opzionale offre le seguenti funzionalità aggiuntive:

 * Estensione dinamica del database: creazione di risposte non incluse nel modello dati iniziale.
-Per ulteriori informazioni, consultare questa [pagina](../../web/using/managing-answers.md#storing-collected-answers).
+For more on this, refer to this [page](../../web/using/managing-answers.md#storing-collected-answers).
 * Generazione di rapporti dedicati.
-Per ulteriori informazioni, consultare questa [pagina](../../web/using/publish--track-and-use-collected-data.md#reports-on-surveys).
+For more on this, refer to this [page](../../web/using/publish--track-and-use-collected-data.md#reports-on-surveys).

 Rispetto alle applicazioni Web, i sondaggi hanno un&#39;interfaccia grafica semplificata con un numero ridotto di controlli di modifica.